AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-34/acsd-48448-race-condition-issue-happening-during-order-cancellations.md

 feature: Orders, Checkout
 role: Admin
 ---
-# ACSD-48448: Race condition issue during order cancellations causing duplicated entry in inventory_reservation table
+# ACSD-48448: *[!UICONTROL Race]* condition issue during order cancellations causing duplicated entry in `inventory_reservation` table

 The ACSD-48448 patch fixes the issue where the Race condition issue is happening during the order cancellations, which causes duplicated entries in the inventory_reservation table.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.34 is installed.
 The patch ID is ACSD-48448.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.